Barranbinja language

 Barranbinja or Barrabinya is an extinct Australian Aboriginal language of New South Wales.
-The last speaker was probably Mrs Emily Margaret Horneville (d.
+The last speaker was probably Emily Margaret Horneville (d.
 1979), who was recorded by Lynette Oates who then published a short description of it.
 It had also been recorded by R.H.
-Mathews along with Muruwari, though not all items in his wordlist were recognised by Mrs Horneville.
+Mathews along with Muruwari, though not all items in his wordlist were recognised by Horneville.
 Both Mathews and Oates conclude that Barranbinya and Muruwari were in a dialect relation.

-Relationship with other languages
+Classification

 Lynette Oates' work on Muruwari and Barranbinya gives a cognate count of 44% between the two varieties, concluding that both were likely in a dialect relation.
 R.H.
 Mathews (1903), who recorded both Muruwari and Barranbinya, also commented that besides vocabulary differences, the grammar of both Muruwari and Barranbinya were essentially the same.

 Together, Muruwari and Barranbinya form an isolate group within the Pama-Nyungan language family, and were very different in many respects from their geographic neighbours (which belong to many different Pama-Nyungan subgroups).
 For more information, see the description for Muruwari.